kazabooboo/gizra.com/app/_posts/2015-10-22-thinking-elm.md

 ## Baby Steps

 I encourage you to learn Elm and see how it can be integrated with your Headless Drupal installation.
-Even if ultimately you decidoe not to use it for production, just being exposed to this different approach will be worth your while.
+Even if ultimately you decide not to use it for production, just being exposed to this different approach will be worth your while.

 Some good resources are: